HotChick91/engine/README.md

 Requires GLFW 3.

-OpenCL is recommended.
+OpenCL is recommended (1.2 and 2.0 are supported).
+When running with OpenCL support enabled, make sure that `ray.cl` is in the working directory.
 To compile without OpenCL, pass `-DTRACER_CL=0` (or similar, depending on compiler).

 To get this working in Visual Studio, add: